CopernicaMarketingSoftware/Documentation/Mailerq/5.3/cluster.md

 Be aware that both RabbitMQ and MailerQ support clustering, but that from a technical standpoint this clustering has a whole different meaning.
-Clustering for RabbitMQ means that queues are shared amongst different RabbitMQ instances, so that no messages are lost when one of the RabbitMQ servers crash.
+Clustering for RabbitMQ means that queues are mirrored across different RabbitMQ instances, so that no messages are lost when one of the RabbitMQ servers crashes.

 For MailerQ clustering means something different: the individual servers communicate and share data with each other, but it does not necessarily mean that emails will